- Dental Implants

 If you are receiving a local anaesthetic before treatment, you should be able to eat and drink as normal, however it is advised that you avoid drinking alcohol 24 hours before and after treatment.
 Local anaesthetic can last for several hours after treatment but does not inhibit you from driving and will wear off on its own.

 Oral sedation is usually administered in the form of a tablet that is taken an hour or so before your upcoming dental treatment.
 Prior to your dental treatment, we will assess your medical history to determine whether oral sedation may be suitable for you.

 Sleep dentistry (also known as IV sedation or twilight sedation) is an effective sedative that allows patients to have treatment in a relaxed, semi-conscious state.
 While in this state, you are closely monitored and will have little, if any, recollection of your procedure.
 It may feel like you’ve taken a short nap.
 IV sedation can be a good addition to local anaesthetic for patients who require extensive or multiple treatments in a single appointment.

-We provide IV sedation at both our East Victoria Park and Kelmscott based practices, and it is administered by our anaesthetist.
+We provide IV sedation at both our East Victoria Park and Kelmscott based practices, and it is administered by a specialist GP anaesthetist.
 As it can take up to 24 hours for the effects of the sedatives to completely wear off, you should not drive or operate machinery during this time.

 For complex procedures involving dental implants, extensive bone grafting, gum lifts or wisdom tooth extractions, patients may opt for a general anaesthetic in hospital.
 Under general anaesthesia, you will remain unconscious for the entire duration of the procedure and only wake up after treatment has been completed.
 You should avoid driving or operating machinery for up to 48 hours after having general anaesthetic.

 We offer general anaesthetic services at Southbank Day Surgery in South Perth, with the help of a qualified anaesthetist.
 Southbank Day Surgery is also a preferred provider with most major health insurers, helping to minimise your out of pocket costs.